Aon graduate application tip: how to summarise your understanding of Aon and the job role

 If the work is likely to deviate from standard office hours or involve working from client sites, it might be good to write about it – to show that you are aware of the job’s lifestyle implications.

-If you have written under the word count, you could use the opportunity to state how your understanding of the role increases your motivation for wanting to work for Aon in that role or to state how your previous experiences or your skills set make you well-suited for that role, providing an example or two.
+And you could use the opportunity to state how your understanding of the role increases your motivation for wanting to work for Aon in that role or to state how your previous experiences or your skills set make you well-suited for that role, providing an example or two.
 It never hurts to underline your motivation for applying or your suitability for the role!